djzeratul/docker-suitarr/README.md

 When the auto installation of the app fails for whatever reason, you can provide a file location to the installation files.
 Or if you are modifying/self-compiling any app, you can use this feature to test your version.
 All files should be in a `tar` file.
+By default the latest successful installation files are kept as backup, if some file server goes offline, the backup is installed.

 ```
 -e FILE=/config/Radarr.develop.0.2.0.817.linux.tar.gz